 - Active during the day, mainly midmorning through late afternoon, especially on warm, sunny days.

-- Breed once a year, averaging seven to eight per litter.
-When six months old, young squirrels resemble adults.
+- Breed once a year, averaging 7 to 8 per litter.
+When 6 months old, young squirrels resemble adults.

 Ground squirrels cause damage by: